holidaycheck/hc-event-component/README.md

 any different than `<span>nothing here</span>`.
 Of course, you say.
 Yes, of course.
 But that also means, that it should not be built like this:
 ~~`<some-comp content="nothing here"/>`~~ or ~~`<some-comp/><script>someComp.setContent("nothing here")</script>`~~ ...
-NO NO NO. The latter examples are just useless tag shells, that don't really make any use of HTML other than seeing them as necessary vehicles to render something on the screen.
-Think different!
+NO NO NO. The latter examples are just useless tag shells, that don't really make any use of HTML other than seeing it as a necessary vehicle to render something on the screen.
+Think HTML!